yanky076/TA-ipqualityscore/docs/source/configuration.rst

 - ** Password:**

-This defies the IPQualityScore API key.
+This defines the IPQualityScore API key.
 The key will be hidden from user view and will be encrypted before being stored in Splunk.